HyT08/blackjack-strategy-simulator/README.md

 - Betting and doubling functionality
 - Support for custom strategies

-The Goal of this project is to create a flexible and extensible framework for analyzing Blackjack strategies under realistic conditions.
+The Goal of this project is to create a flexible framework for analyzing Blackjack strategies under realistic conditions.
-This project also serves as a foundation for further projects in the field of Quantitative Finance.
+This project also serves as a foundation for further projects.

 ## Installation
 pip install -r requirements.txt